robertzak133/BTC-7A-Firmware-Images/README.md

 - Select "FW UPGRADE"
 - Select "YES"

-Display should show "UPGRADING" for about 2-3 minutes; DO NOT TURN OFF OR REMOVE BATTERIES DURING THIS TIME! (this will "brick" the camera).
+Display should show "UPGRADING".
+For BASELINE image, this should take about 20 seoconds; for other images it can take 2-3 minutes; DO NOT TURN OFF OR REMOVE BATTERIES DURING THIS TIME! (this will "brick" the camera).

 Camera will then "Reboot" with new firmware.